jsshargel/EDR-Home-Lab-Using-LimaCharlie-and-Sliver/README.md

 #

-- Since we now know where the payload is located let's head there and go a step further.
+- Since we now know where the payload is located, let's head there and go a step further.
 - When we find it here we can use virustotal to scan the hash of the EXE.
 If it has seen the has before it will be detected.
 - In this case, we come up with nothing because we made this ourselves.